typelevel/Laika/docs/extending-laika/parser.md

 hooks and returns `this` for each of these methods for easy chaining.
 Additionally you create a companion object that represents the default configuration.

-As an example, this is how a simplified trait and object for the Markdown parser could look (Scaladoc comments, imports and various extension hooks removed for brevity):
+As an example, this is how a simplified class and object for the Markdown parser could look (Scaladoc comments, imports and various extension hooks removed for brevity):

     package laika.parse.markdown

-    class Markdown private (verbatimHTML: Boolean)
-                                          extends (Input => RawDocument) {
+    class Markdown private (verbatimHTML: Boolean, isStrict: Boolean) extends (Input => RawDocument) {

-      val fileSuffixes = Set("md","markdown")
+      val fileSuffixes = Set("md", "markdown")

-      def withVerbatimHTML = new Markdown(true)
+      def withVerbatimHTML = new Markdown(true, isStrict)

+      def strict = new Markdown(verbatimHTML, true)

       private lazy val parser = {
-        if (verbatimHTML) new BlockParsers with InlineParsers with HTMLParsers else              new BlockParsers with InlineParsers
+        lazy val blockDirectiveMap = ...
+        lazy val spanDirectiveMap = ...

+        new RootParser(blockDirectiveMap, spanDirectiveMap, verbatimHTML, isStrict)
       }

       def newParser = (input: Input) => parser.parseDocument(input.asParserInput, input.path)